checkly/headless-recorder/README.md

 3. Make sure 'Developer mode' is checked
 4. Click Load unpacked extension...
 5. Browse to puppeteer-recorder/build and click Select

-## Known issues

-- When navigating between pages, the script is only injected when the full navigation is done, 'committed' in Chrome extension speak.
-This means you might be able to see the page and click on stuff, but no events are recorded.

 ## Credits & disclaimer